akshell/docs/guide/template.rst

    will display ``'nothing'``.

 :filter:`slice`
    Return a slice of the string or the list.
-The argument could have either ``begin`` or ``begin,end`` form.
+The argument can have either ``begin`` or ``begin,end`` form.

    Example::